oliverschwendener/ueli/README.md

 ```

 ### Options
+* `plugins` Array of plugin objects - A list of plugins
+    * `plugin` Object - Defines a plugin
+        * `name` String - Represents the name of the plugin
+        * `active` Boolean - Defines if the plugin is activated
 * `keyboardShortcut` String - Keyboard shortcut to show/hide electronizr.
 Default is `alt+space`.
     * Available keyboard shortcuts:
         * 'alt+space'